d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 Next, we [**create the fully convolutional network instance `net`**].
-It copies all the pretrained layers in the ResNet-18 except for the final global average pooling layer and the fully-connected layer that are closest to the output.
+It copies all the pretrained layers in the ResNet-18 except for the final global average pooling layer and the fully connected layer that are closest to the output.

 ```{.python .input}